NREL/SOEP-QSS-Test/README.md

-# SOEP-QSS-Test: QSS Solver Test Model Library
+# QSS Solver Test Repository

 This is a library of test models and results for development of the JModelica QSS solver being developed as part of the "Spawn of EnergyPlus" project.
 The library serves these purposes:
-* Regresssion testing
-* Results comparisons *vs* Dymola, JModelica, and Ptolemy
+* Comparison testing *vs* Dymola, JModelica, and Ptolemy
+* Regresssion testing new releases
 * Performance testing

 Models will be run as FMUs since the QSS solver is being built for integration into JModelica via the FMU interface.
 Some simpler models may also be run as QSS "code-defined" models for results and performance comparison.

 ## Organization